realTobby/PQSE/README.md

 - @shearx from GBATemp - provided the maths behind the shiny status

-- @kazzaluis - provides error fidning and testing, the application gets more tougher.
+- @kazzaluis - provides error finding and testing, the application gets more tougher.